ambonvik/cimba/docs/tutorial.rst

 only one server, and the queue has unlimited capacity.
 This is a mathematically well understood system.

-Our simulation will verify if the formula for expected queue length is correct (or vice versa).
+The simulation model will verify if the well-known formula for expected queue length is correct (or vice versa).

 Arrival, service, and the queue
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We model this in a straight-forward manner: We need an arrival process that puts customers into the queue at random intervals, a service process that gets customers from the queue and services them for a random duration, and the queue itself.
+We model this in a straightforward manner: We need an arrival process that puts customers into the queue at random intervals, a service process that gets customers from the queue and services them for a random duration, and the queue itself.
 We are not concerned with the characteristics of each customer, just how many there are in the queue, so we do not need a separate object for each customer.
-We will use a cmb_buffer for this.
+We will use a `cmb_buffer` for this.
 In this first iteration, we will hard-code parameter values for simplicity, such as 75 % utilization, and then do it properly shortly.